Will Nitish Kumar return to Grand Alliance? Here's what senior RJD leader has to say

 Even then, the JD(U) minced no words and said they decided against joining the Modi ministry as allies were not given "proportional representation" in the cabinet.

-JD (U) won 16 of the 17 seats it had contested from Bihar.
+JD(U) won 16 of the 17 seats it had contested from Bihar.
 The BJP and the Lok Janshakti Party (LJP) won all 17 seats and six seats, respectively, which they contested, giving the NDA 39 out of the 40 Lok Sabha seats in Bihar.
 In the 2015 Bihar assembly polls, BJP fought against a Congress-RJD-JD(U) combine and fared badly.
 In 2017, Bihar chief minister Nitish Kumar switched side to the BJP-led NDA, ousting the Congress-RJD combine.
 In the 243-seat Bihar assembly, the RJD is the largest party with 79 seats, followed by the JD(U) (73 seats), the BJP (55 seats) and the Congress (27 seats).